anatshmueli/Data-analyst-portfolio-Banking-/README.md

 - 🎓 Graduated with Honors from the John Bryce Data Analyst Program.
 - 💼 15+ years of experience in banking and financial information systems.
 - 📊 Experienced in SQL, Power BI, Python, Excel, ETL, and database analysis.
-- 📈 Passionate about Business Intelligence and data visualization.
+- 📈 Passionate about SQL analysing, Business Intelligence and data visualization.
 - 🌱 Continuously learning new technologies and improving my analytical skills.
 - 🎯 Looking for a Junior Data Analyst / BI Analyst position.